aidan-duggan/while-gaming/_drafts/clubs.md

 *By providing opportunities for social interaction, diverse game experiences, intellectual stimulation, learning, and support, board game clubs create an environment that appeals to board game enthusiasts and fosters a thriving community of players.*

+Things that stand out for me for Bridge, Structured, Social, Skill Development, Competition and Commu

 Next time...
 Does well